Self-intersecting curves on a pair of pants and periodic orbits of Hamiltonian flows: Introduction

 where the $c_i\in\pi_1(S)$ are chosen generators for each boundary component of $S$.\\

-Perhaps the best known example of this is the Teichm\"uller space of $S$, i.e. the space of complete hyperbolic structures on $S$ up to isotopy.
-In this case, $G = \PSL 2$.
+Perhaps the best known example of this is the Teichm\"uller space of $S$, i.e. the space of hyperbolic structures on $S$ up to isotopy.
+The holonomy of a hyperbolic structure gives a map from the Teichm\"uller space to the character variety $\CharVar(S,\PSL 2)$.
 The relative character varieties are given by prescribing the length of boundary components and the symplectic structure on them is given by the Weil--Petersson symplectic form \cite{Wolpert_Symplectic}. \\

-An important class of functions on character varieties are trace functions associated to closed curves on $S$.
-Namely, any curve $c\in\pi_1(S)$ defines a \emph{trace function}
+When $G$ is a matrix group, an important class of functions on character varieties are trace functions associated to closed curves on $S$.
+Namely, any closed curve $c\in\pi_1(S)$ defines a \emph{trace function}